-Masha Imas (Marianna Imas) — B2B SaaS Revenue Leader in Europe
+Masha Imas (Marianna Imas) · Revenue Leader for B2B SaaS and AI companies in Europe

 Positioning